 • Sales tactics

-In your shorter plan, you’ll need to practice some discipline and focus on the one marketing or sales method that’ll be your calling card.
+In your shorter business plan, you’ll need to practice some discipline and focus on the one marketing or sales method that’ll be your calling card.
 Don’t scatter-shoot too much, even if you’re planning a multi-pronged approach; focus the bread-and-butter effort that’s going to drive the most results.
 Is it publicity?
 A top-notch sales force?
 Inbound marketing via the Internet?
 Describe what you’re going to do and—more importantly—how it’s going to generate revenue.

 Write one or two sentences about ONE or TWO of the following, whichever is strongest or most relevant: